 Phentermine is a centrally acting appetite suppressant for short-term use ( ≤ 3 mo).
 Usual starting dose is 15 mg once/day, and dose may be increased to 30 mg once/day, 37.5 mg once/day, or 15 mg bid.
 Common side effects include elevated BP and heart rate, insomnia, anxiety, and constipation.
 Phentermine should not be used in patients with preexisting cardiovascular disorders, poorly controlled hypertension, hyperthyroidism, or a history of drug abuse or addiction.
 Twice/day dosing may help control appetite better throughout the day.

 The combination of phentermine and topiramate (used to treat seizures and migraines) results in weight loss for up to 2 yr.
 The starting dose of the extended-release form (phentermine 3.75 mg/topiramate 23 mg) can be increased to 7.5 mg/46 mg after 2 wk, then gradually increased to a maximum of 15 mg/92 mg if needed to maintain weight loss.
 Because birth defects are a risk, the combination (which is pregnancy category X) should be given to women of reproductive age only if they are using contraception and are tested monthly for pregnancy.
 Other potential adverse effects include sleep problems, cognitive impairment, and increased heart rate.
-Long-term cardiovascular effects have not been studied, and postmarketing studies are ongoing.
+Long-term cardiovascular effects are unknown, and postmarketing studies are ongoing.

 Lorcaserin suppresses appetite via selective agonism of serotonin 2C (5-HT2C) brain receptors.
 The usual and maximum dose of lorcaserin is 10 mg po q 12 h.